 Yom Ha’Atzmaut is translated as “Day of Independence.”
 It is also known as Israel Independence Day.
 Yom Ha’Atzmaut was founded on the fifth day of the Hebrew month of Iyar.
 It is the celebration of the declaration and establishment of the State of Israel on May 14, 1948 (5 Iyar, 5708).

-Born on the fifth day of Iyar in 1948, Yom Ha’Atzmaut is celebrated each year on or around that day.
-When there is a conflict with the Sabbath day, the celebration may be moved one or two days before or after the 5th of Iyar.
+Israel was born on the fifth day of Iyar in 1948, Yom Ha’Atzmaut is celebrated each year on or around that day.
+When there is a conflict with the Sabbath day, the celebration may be moved one or two days before or after the 5th of Iyar (which changes from year to year).
 The corresponding Gregorian calendar date for Israel Independence Day will usually fall between late April to early May.

 How is Yom Ha’Atzmaut Celebrated in Israel?